Hi-van is supported by its audience. When you purchase through links on my site, I may earn an affiliate commission. Learn more

 Solar Panel Ratings to keep in mind

-Wattage: This is the amount of power (how much electricity) the solar panel can produce in ideal conditions.
+Wattage: The amount of power (how much electricity) the

 Cell efficiency: That’s the amount of energy a cell is capable of producing from the sunlight.
 The higher this number is, the less surface you’ll need for the same production capacity.